JamesRocker-Simply/fast_python_demo/readme.md

  * Benchmarking
  * Cython

+ ## Introduction
+ The fast_python repo is design to show case some code benchmarking tools, some performance improvement techniques ranging from easy to hard.
+This is to showcase the findings for Higher Performance Python Project talk.

+ When you look through the code remember, code benchmark performance is not the only performance you need to worry about as a developer.
+Limitations added from some of these techniques and additional complexity can be detrimental to your projects success.

 ## Installation
-Clone the repository using
+Clone the repo

-In your environment, install the requirements with
+In your virtual environment, install the requirements with

     pip install requirements.txt

-Then either open the project in an IDE or you can run the scripts through the commandline

 ## Scripts
-Most of the scripts in this project can be run simply by executing in an IDE or by using
+Either open the project in an IDE or you can run the scripts through the commandline by just executing the following in your terminal

+    python3 <script file>

+e.g.

-    python3 <script_file.py>
+    python3 analyse_your_code/timing

 ## Timing
 To run the timing cli, the easiest way is through Ipython in your terminal